hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderAllocation.md

 ## Order Rejection from NetSuite
 Upcoming

+If a NetSuite fulfillment location cannot fulfill an order item that has been allocated to them, it is moved to a "Rejected Orders" facility.
+The "Rejected Orders" facility is an "undefined" type of facility, which means it is not mapped to a physical location.
+A SuiteScript periodically exports all the order items at this facility and places them at an SFTP location.

+A scheduled job in HotWax Commerce imports this rejected order item feed and moves those items back to the brokering queue to be reallocated to a new facility.

+If an order is rejected from the HotWax Store Fulfillment app with a valid inventory issue reason, then inventory delta's are also pushed to NetSuite.
 These are the valid inventory variance reasons to be pushed to NetSuite:
 - VAR_STOLEN
 - VAR_DAMANGED